chenbozhan/Squirrel_Project/README.md

-# Project Title
+# Squirrel Tracker

-Squirrel Tracker
+A tracker that can track squirrel locations around the central park.

 ## Getting Started